-The Fund has put options on the S&P 500, a call option on the USD versus the Hong Kong Dollar and Chinese Renminbi (which is a low-cost downside protection for tail risks around China), a put option on the USD against the Japanese Yen and a call option on the NASDAQ Index, where we have already rolled up the strike to lock in profits.
+The Fund retains explicit downside protection in the form of S&P 500 and Eurostoxx puts and a call option on the USD versus the Hong Kong Dollar (which is a low-cost downside protection for tail risks around China) and a put option on the USD against the Japanese Yen.

-The Fund also has exposure to 2-year US government bonds and modest exposures to 10-year Australian and US bonds.
-These defensive positions are supported by a modest cash allocation, which like bonds have an attractive running yield which also provides significant optionality as it enables us to quickly allocate to take advantage of mispricing in the event of a market selloff.
+The Fund also maintains its exposure to 2-year US government bonds and modest exposures to 10-year Australian and US bonds.
+Our focus on the short end of the US yield curve reflects its higher sensitivity to any easing of official interest rates by the US Fed in addition to its lower sensitivity to any upside risk in US inflation.

+In addition, the Fund's cautious asset allocation is supported by a very substantial cash allocation.
+These cash holdings also give investors a good running yield and provides significant optionality as it enables as to quickly allocate capital to take advantage of mispricing in the event of a market selloff.